Shiyang-He/genomic.region.coverage/README.md

 Here are the steps to do this job:
-1) I will generate a bunch of options to give input file, output file, if pictures will be drawn, if you want a (bigwig/bedgraph) track file.
+1) I will generate a bunch of options to give input file, output file, if pictures will be drawn, if you want a (bigwig/bedgraph) track file, etc.
-2) Read the bam file using pysam, it has a pileup option, similar to samtools pileup which gives sequencing depth at each position.
+2) Read the bam file using pysam, it has a pileup option, similar to 'samtools pileup' which gives sequencing depth at each position.
 Write the depth at each position to a coverage file. store depth info in a list to calculate percentile etc.
-   If a gene is given, a gtf must be given to get the genomic region for that gene.
+   If a gene is given, a gtf/gff must be given to get the genomic region for that gene.
 It can be gene name or gene ID.
-GFF file works as well.
 4) The coverage report will be printed in a coverage.report.txt file.
 5) matplotlib will be used to draw a piechart to show what's the percentage of each sequencing depth.
 6) Read the coverage file and write it as bedgraph format.